NVIDIA/NeMo/docs/source/nlp/bert_pretraining.rst

 Fine-tuning on Downstream Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use a trained BERT model checkpoint on a NeMo NLP downstream task, e.g. :ref:`question_answering`, specify :code:``model.language_model.lm_checkpoint=<PATH_TO_CHECKPOINT>``.
+To use a trained BERT model checkpoint on a NeMo NLP downstream task, for example, :ref:`question_answering`, specify :code:``model.language_model.lm_checkpoint=<PATH_TO_CHECKPOINT>``.

 References